Lab 7 - Part 2: More Lidar in ArcGIS Pro

 - When the process is complete you should have a file in your map that represents the canopy density, with 1 being 100% cover and 0 indicating no cover.

-- Use the Raster Calculator to locate the trees with canopies greater than 350 feet tall.
-Use your final cleaned up CHM layer in the raster calculator expression.
-The result should be a binary raster, with ‘1‘ values indicating canopy greater than 350 ft.
+- Use the Raster Calculator to locate the trees with canopies height greater than 70m.
+Use your CHM layer in the raster calculator expression.
+The result should be a binary raster, with ‘1‘ values indicating canopy greater than the set level.

 - Open the Attribute Table for the “talltrees” layer you just created and select the row containing the “1” values.
 The pixels with 1 values should now be highlighted light blue on the map.
 You could also use the Select by Attribute function to select the pixels where the value field is equal to 1.